-Overlooking the Highland market town of Aberfeldy, Dun Aluinn is a restored, boutique holiday home built in the ornate Queen Anne style of 1909 by Scottish architects Sydney Mitchell and Wilson.
+Overlooking the Highland market town of Aberfeldy and the Tay Valley, Dun Aluinn (beautiful hillside house in Gaelic) is a restored, boutique holiday home built in the ornate Queen Anne style of 1909 by Scottish architects Sydney Mitchell and Wilson.
 Expect pitched gables, traditional casement sash- and bay windows, sandstone panels and that rare, particular, beauty of being deliberately asymmetrical.

 A coalition of heritage and design narrate the boutique interiors, which involved a long restoration chapter of stripping the house back to its bare architecture bones by uncovering fireplaces, removing layers of paint, restoring the original pitch-pine flooring throughout the house and sympathetically replacing those historical reference points that give Dun Aluinn its unique provenance.

-Designed to be a modern private-hire house for group entertaining, there are wonderful oversized sofa corners from the likes of B&B Italia & XVL in Belgium that curve around the lounge, cinema-tv snug and panelled drawing room.
+Designed to be a modern private-hire house for group entertaining, there are wonderful oversized sofa corners from the likes of Patricia Urquiola for B&B Italia & XVL Belgium which curve around the lounge, cinema-tv snug and panelled drawing room.
 At the heart of the house is naturally an enormous handcrafted walnut and brass kitchen by Braco Design and the most fabulous 5.5m long, 20-seater oak-topped dining table cast in Black Isle bronze from Nairn.

-The magnificent period-panelled entrance hall, which leads off to the bountiful social spaces and the nine luxury bedroom suites, is subtly decked in inky tones that wrap around the original staircase and open fire-place.
+The magnificent period-panelled entrance hall, which leads off to the bountiful social spaces and the nine luxury bedroom suites, is subtly decked in inky Farrow & Ball tones that wrap around the original staircase and open fire-place.

 Dun Aluinn fosters Scottish crafts, which are cleverly fused with design pieces from Denmark, Belgium and Germany and are placed alongside rugs from Linie Design, vintage Danish lighting and contemporary artworks.

 Luxury headlines in the nine boutique bedroom suites and accommodation aptly named after local trees, with individually sourced furnishings, some with free-standing bathtubs, and fine linens from Soho House favourite, Josephine Home.

 The kitchen is just spectacular and is considered to be the heart of Dun Aluinn, which opens out into a fabulously large dining room with its iconic centrepiece - a solid bronze dining table with oak top measuring 5.5m in length.